usedbjs/usedb-client-docs/docs/laravel/getting-started.md

 ### Set the Model path

-To make the package track your models, you need to define the path of the folder in the config file where all the models of your app will be present.
+To make the package track your models, you need to define the path of the folder in the config file where all the models are stored.

 ```jsx
 'modelPath' => 'App\Models\\'